yesiltepe-hidir/infinity-rope/README.md

 ## 🎬 Prompting Structure

 Infinity-RoPE utilizes a specific syntax to control temporal duration and scene transitions.
-The core format for a segment is:
+Examples are provided in prompts/infinity_rope_prompts.txt.
+The core format for an action segment is:
 `"action_description[duration]"`

 ### 1. Syntax Overview